 Traffic volumes are anticipated to remain relatively low on 18th Street and would operate adequately with all-way stop control intersections between Bellamah Avenue and the new local street serving the west side of 18th Street when the Blue Links property redevelops.
 The intersection of 18th Street and Mountain Road is presently controlled by a traffic signal.
-This signal expedites pedestrian travel between the Village Center and the cultural and civic facilities on the south side of Mountain Road.
+A signal at this intersection would expedite pedestrian travel between the Village Center and the cultural and civic facilities on the south side of Mountain Road.